sstuqtd/editor-framework/docs/ui/css-layout.md

 </style>
 ```

-To learn more about how mixins work in Editor Framework, check out the polymer docs [Custom CSS Mixins](https://www.polymer-project.org/1.0/docs/devguide/styling.html#custom-css-mixins).
+To learn more about how mixins work in Editor-Framework, check out the polymer docs [Custom CSS Mixins](https://www.polymer-project.org/1.0/docs/devguide/styling.html#custom-css-mixins).

 ### Class Layout